"Home Is Where the Heart Is"

 More bothersome than this, perhaps, is the implied sexual immorality in LIFE OR SOMETHING LIKE IT.
 Lanie lives with her fiance, the ballplayer, in the story.
 The story also implies that she and Pete sleep together after she decides to break up with her groom-to-be.
 The movie also contains some sporadic foul language.
 These offensive elements are not central to the main story, but MOVIEGUIDE® nevertheless advises parents to keep their younger children at home.
 MOVIEGUIDE® also gives a strong caution for parents of children aged 8 to 15.

+LIFE OR SOMETHING LIKE IT is an entertaining, emotional romantic comedy.
+Angelina Jolie stars as Lanie Kerrigan, a career-minded TV reporter in Seattle who re-examines her values and priorities when she meets a homeless, crazy-looking seer named Prophet Jack.
+Jack tells her that she won’t get a coveted network news job because she’s going to die in seven days, on a Thursday to be precise.
+Lanie begins a roller-coaster ride toward change that includes romantic interludes with Pete, a cameraman with whom she has long been at odds.
 LIFE OR SOMETHING LIKE IT has a solid moral worldview with redemptive elements, including positive attitudes toward parenthood, the proper relationship between career and family, and the existence of an afterlife.
 Prophet Jack also gets his messages from God, although it’s clear he’s not using his talents properly.
 Angelina Jolie gives an excellent performance.
 She is helped by many nicely-done scenes with her various co-stars, including veteran pros like Edward Burns, Tony Shalhoub, James Gammon, and Stockard Channing.
 These things are tarnished, however, by some foul language and implied sexual content.
 Therefore, MOVIEGUIDE® recommends a strong caution for older children, ages 8 to about 15